• We are sorry, but NCBI web applications do not support your browser and may not function properly. More information

 Author Notes

-Dr. Milunsky is a Professor in the Department of Pediatrics, Genetics and Genomics at Boston University School of Medicine.
-He has directed a deafness clinic in conjunction with Otolaryngology at Boston University for several years.
+Dr Milunsky was previously a Professor in the Department of Pediatrics, Genetics, and Genomics at Boston University School of Medicine.
+He is currently the Co-Director of the Center for Human Genetics, Inc (Cambridge, MA), where he also serves as Senior Molecular Director and Director of Clinical Genetics.
 His interest in Waardenburg syndrome predates the identification of PAX3, when he was involved in gene mapping of several families with WS1.
-He is Senior Director of Molecular Genetics, Medical Director of Boston University's Genetic Counseling Training Program and Co-Director of the Center for Human Genetics.

 Revision History